 Tulane appreciates when students have considerable leadership, research, and clinical experience.
 All of this experience will help prepare students for medical school, as they’ll be required to conduct research, participate in clinical rotations, and act as lead physicians.

 To demonstrate you’ve already begun developing the skills necessary to succeed in medical school, you should dedicate a significant amount of hours to research, extracurriculars, work, or volunteer experience that allows you to interact with patients.

-Each member of the 2026 class completed around 1,000 hours of research and almost 800 hours of community service before enrollment.
+The 2027 class completed more than 175,000 hours of research and more than 116,000 hours of community service before enrollment.